loren138/simple-cas4-overlay-template/README.md

-MySQL, OAuth, and Google Apps CAS4 Overlay Template
+MsSQL, MySQL, OAuth, and Google Apps CAS4 Overlay Template
 ============================

+If you don't want MSSQL or to deploy this at root, you back a few commits in the repo.
+If you want to help organize the readme, feel free to do so and send a pull request.

 IMPORTANT STEP 1: Copy cas.properties.template to cas.properties!
 (This ideally prevents your credentials from being checked into git.)